 Tucked into the Vilas County woods off Highway 51, Trout Lake looks and plays as idyllic as it sounds.
 With gently rolling terrain, it's a fairly easy walk, and the scenery alone -- especially if you're escaping an urban setting -- is worth the greens fee.
 A remodeled old farmhouse, complete with a screen porch in a grove of big pines, is a great place to relax after the round.

 The course bills itself as the oldest in Wisconsin, although the private Janesville Country Club claims to be two years older.
 Either way, Tuscumbia was there in 1896 when golf was gaining a foothold in Wisconsin and around the country.
 It opened as a five-hole design using tomato cans as cups.
 It expanded to nine holes in 1905 and 18 holes in 1918.

-The course, near the popular Heidel House resort, features mature trees and short walks between greens and tees.
+The course features mature trees and short walks between greens and tees.
 It's not long by modern standards, just over 6,300 yards, but some tight holes, grass bunkers and plenty of sand bunkers still challenge even the best golfers.
 One par 5, 560 yards, is long even by today's standards.
 A short par 3, 119 yards and severely uphill, also can be a tough par.
 Some small greens, typical of older courses, add to the feeling of what it must have been like to play golf more than a century ago.

 6,308 yards.
 Par 71.
 Slope 124.

 Although they may not be old courses, a handful of outstanding golf clubs in Wisconsin have reached middle age.
 Built before the modern state golf course boom in the 1980s and 1990s, these courses slowly are being recognized as classics from the late 1950s and 1960s golf boom.
 They have withstood the test of time and thousands golfers who have taken a swing at their challenging holes.